HamidRezaeirad/Wikipedia/README.md

 <br/>
 [http://localhost:3000/](http://localhost:3000/)

-Also application has been deployed on AWS Amplify and is accessibale with below link:
+Also, the application has been deployed on AWS Amplify and is accessible with below link:
 <br/>
 [https://master.d1xd8to6aicror.amplifyapp.com/](https://master.d1xd8to6aicror.amplifyapp.com/)